 Although there are many different bits of gear that you will acquire over your drumming career, it helps to have a rough guide on which brands are able to consistently deliver quality.

-Buyer's Tips: What to consider when choosing a drum brand
+Buyer's Tips: What to Consider When Choosing a Drum Brand

 - Not all brands cater to all budget ranges.
-If you’re just starting out, then buying a premium brand might not be the best choice even if you can afford it, as you’ll want to be sure that you’re going to stick with drumming - otherwise you could end up with an expensive ornament.
+If you’re just starting out, buying a premium brand might not be the best choice even if you can afford it, as you’ll want to be sure that you’re going to stick with drumming - otherwise you could end up with an expensive ornament.

-- Some brands aim to produce drum sets that look good as well as sounding good, but if you’re not going to be on stage in front of huge audiences then it may not be worth buying a flashy set that is likely to get knocked about by the odd drunken stage invader at your local bar.
+- Some brands aim to produce drum sets that look good as well as sound good, but if you’re not going to be on stage in front of huge audiences then it may not be worth buying a flashy set that is likely to get knocked about by the odd drunken stage invader at your local bar.

-5 Best Drum Set Brands
+Product Round-up & Reviews - Best Drum Set Brands

 This is a huge brand in terms of market share and user satisfaction, and it’s popularity is understandable.
 Pearl are best known for producing solid quality drum sets in the mid and budget range that outperform what their price tag would suggest, being on par with sets that other brands charge much higher prices for.